Uncertainties on the EFT coupling limits for direct dark matter detection experiments stemming from uncertainties of target properties: Introduction

 We find that the uncertainties in the upper limits of the coupling coefficients vary significantly between the different operators.
 The uncertainties for upper limits on couplings to some of the operators can be substantial, up to an order of magnitude for the $\pm1\sigma$ region.
 These results suggest that nuclear uncertainties need to be taken into account by experiments when placing upper limits on the DM-nucleus coupling coefficients for some operators.
 In addition, improvements in calculations of nuclear structure could significantly improve the accuracy of results emerging from dark matter detection experiments.

 The remainder of this paper is organized as follows.
-Sec.~\ref{sec:theory} presents the theoretical background used to calculate differential event rates for the 15 different possible interaction channels between DM and nuclei.
+Sec.~\ref{sec:theory} presents the theoretical background used to calculate differential event rates for the 15 different possible nonrelativistic interaction channels between DM and nuclei.
 In Sec.~\ref{sec:Tools-and-Methods} we present our methods to model the uncertainties coming from {configuration-interaction} calculations of the DM scattering rates.
 Sec.~\ref{sec:results} shows the results of the calculations for the ideal differential event rates and their uncertainties for different interaction channels.
 Then, in Sec.~\ref{sec:detector-limits} we use our results together with knowledge of the properties of the XENONIT experiment to determine upper limits on the WIMP-nucleon coupling together with the propagated shell model uncertainties.
 In Sec.~\ref{sec:Discussion} we compare the uncertainties arising from limits to our knowledge of the nuclear models to other sources of uncertainty.
+In addition, we show how the uncertainties on the coupling limits vary for the operators coming from nonrelativistic reductions of the relativistic interactions.
 We also discuss ways to improve the estimates of nuclear uncertainties as well as methods for reducing these uncertainties, including the possible utility of quantum computation in this context.
 In Sec.~\ref{sec:Conclusions} we conclude.